Emory-Lin/Wait-free-queue/README.md

 ## Description

-We presents the  design of a concurrent FIFO queue based on fetch-and-store and compare-and-swap which can be used in the many-to-one communications.
+We present the  design of a concurrent FIFO queue based on fetch-and-store and compare-and-swap which can be used in the many-to-one communications.
 It

 - guarantees FIFO ordering of lock acquisitions;
 - guarantees that every call finishes its execution in a finite number of steps